Nicholas192/4WW3/Assigment 1/Assigment 1/README.md

 # README

+IMPORTANT: FOR OUR PROJECT WE DID NOT USE ANY FRAMEWORKS ie. BootStrap...etc.
+OR ANY LIBRARIES.
+EVERYTHING WAS HARD CODED FROM SCRATCH!!!

 Put useful *info* here about how **to run the build**, develop locally, and any other relevant info. [link name](https://google.com)

 ## Pages (required)